PUBLISHED December 4, 2006

 The gargoyles at the Luneta Hotel | The Luneta Hotel is decorated with gargoyles both for their aesthetic value and to prevent rainwater from leaking into the building’s interior.

-The hotel, designed by Spaniard Salvador Farre, boasts 27 rooms and suites.
-Guests can choose to stay in one of these, which offer a view over the Rizal Park from their balconies.
-On the top floor is a ballroom with an expansive view of Rizal Park; this also serves as one of Manila’s premier venues for weddings and events.
+The Luneta Hotel now boasts 27 rooms and suites, each offering a view over Rizal Park from their balconies.
+Guests can choose to stay in one of these rooms, enjoying a blend of historic charm and modern amenities.
+The top floor houses a ballroom with an expansive view of Rizal Park, serving as one of Manila’s premier venues for weddings and events.

 Elegantly designed flourishes of the French Renaissance are worked into every detail.